andriyShevtsov/commerce-cloud-tools/src/pages/docker/test/configure-xdebug.md

 If you use Microsoft Windows, take the following steps before continuing:

-1. Open your Docker settings.
+1. Open **UICONTROL Settings** from the Docker menu or Docker Dashboard.
 1. Select the **Expose daemon on tcp://localhost:2375 without TLS** checkbox.
 1. Wait for the settings to apply.